 Andrew Osmond is the author of 100 Animated Feature Films.

-Calamity of a Zombie Girl is screening at Scotland Loves Anime.
+Calamity of a Zombie Girl is released in the UK by Anime Limited.